signifyd/php/README.md

 #### 15. Get Case Method

-This sends the request to our API Endpoint to get a case.
+This sends the request to the API endpoint to get the fraud decision of the case.
 As a parameter for this method you need to send a case id, an optional parameter is the entry.

 ```php
 <?php